 - In 2020, the average annual revenue for women-owned businesses was $330,226.

 - The majority (68.9%) of women business owners are from the Gen X generation.

 - 19.4% are Baby Boomers.

 Minority Women in Business: Facts and Figures

 Minority women have been crushing the entrepreneurship game.
-In fact, the number of businesses owned by women of color has skyrocketed in recent years, even with the difficulties of the pandemic on their backs (not to mention the countless other obstacles minority women face).
-Take a deep dive into the revenue, employee pool and funding numbers of minority women business owners by checking out the data below.
+In fact, the number of businesses owned by women of color has skyrocketed in recent years.
+Take a deep dive into the revenue, employee pool, and funding numbers of minority women business owners by checking out the data below.

 Looking to start your own business but don’t know where to settle down?
 Our guide to the best cities for black entrepreneurs will help make sure you grow your roots in the right spot.

 Data on Women-Run Startups